alexharv074/sam-test/sam-app/README.md

 Next, you can use AWS Serverless Application Repository to deploy ready to use Apps that go beyond hello world samples and learn how authors developed their applications: [AWS Serverless Application Repository main page](https://aws.amazon.com/serverless/serverlessrepo/)

 # Appendix

 ## Building the project

-[AWS Lambda requires a flat folder](https://docs.aws.amazon.com/lambda/latest/dg/ruby-package.html) with the application as well as its dependencies.
+[AWS Lambda requires a flat folder](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html) with the application as well as its dependencies in  deployment package.
 When you make changes to your source code or dependency manifest, run the following command to build your project local testing and deployment:

 ```bash